hung-phan/babel-repl/README.md

 - `babel-pop-to-buffer`: whether to pop up the babel shell buffer after sending command to execute.

-- `babel-pop-to-buffer-function`: the function used for pop up the neo4j shell buffer if the above variable is set to t.
+- `babel-pop-to-buffer-function`: the function used for pop up the babel node buffer if the above variable is set to t.
 Default is `pop-to-buffer`.
 An example is `pop-to-buffer` to pop up the babel buffer to current window instead of other window.

-# 4. Commands
+## Commands

-- `babel-start`: start a neo4j shell process
+- `babel-repl`: start a babel node process
-- `babel-send-current-region`: send the active region to neo4j shell process
+- `babel-send-current-region`: send the active region to babel node process
-- `babel-send-buffer`: send the whole buffer to neo4j shell process
+- `babel-send-buffer`: send the whole buffer to babel node process
-- `babel-send-paragraph`: send the paragraph at point to neo4j shell process
+- `babel-send-paragraph`: send the paragraph at point to babel node process
-- `babel-send-region-or-buffer`: send the current region if active, otherwise send the whole buffer to neo4j shell process
+- `babel-send-region-or-buffer`: send the current region if active, otherwise send the whole buffer to babel node process
-- `babel-send-dwim`: send the current region if active, otherwise send the paragraph at point to neo4j shell process
+- `babel-send-dwim`: send the current region if active, otherwise send the paragraph at point to babel node process
-- `babel-switch-to-buffer`: switch to neo4j shell buffer if exist, otherwise, start a new one
+- `babel-switch-to-buffer`: switch to babel node buffer if exist, otherwise, start a new one

-# 5. Tips

 ## Connect to a babel shell with option